tzeikob/javascript-patterns/behavioral/observer/README.md

 ## Explanation ##

 In the observer pattern an observable is an object also known as the **focal point**, so we can define an observable as a class having initially an empty collection of listeners.
-This collection is expected to be a map, where the keys are the event types and for each event type we are about to keep an ordered list of listeners meant to be triggered each time a specific event being emitted.
+This collection is expected to be a map, where the keys are the event types and for each event type we are about to keep an ordered list of listeners meant to be triggered each time a specific event is emitted.

 ### Attach listeners to an observable ###